belst/discord-irc-bridge/README.md

 ## Configuration

 Configuration should be pretty straight forward.
+Just check the [Sample configuration](config.sample.json).

+Rename it to `config.json` after you are done configuring.

 You can read all about the `irc_config` part [here](https://aatxe.github.io/irc/irc/client/data/config/struct.Config.html) (The Field parts is what u are probably most interested in.)